-ARTS 1999 Prior Learning (1-12 credits) This course number and prefix indicate award of lower-level undergraduate prior learning credit in the arts.
+ARTS 1999 Prior Learning in the Arts (1 - 12 credits) This course number and prefix indicate award of lower-level undergraduate prior learning credit in the arts.
 This course is repeatable up to 12 credits.

 ARTS 2300 Art and Society (3 credits) This course examines the ways in which artists and the arts have influenced Western society from the Renaissance to the 20th century, focusing on painting, sculpture, architecture, music, dance, and film.
 Students will also visit local museums and attend musical and theatrical events as a means of gaining a greater understanding of the arts.
-Prerequisite: COMP 1500

-ARTS 2300H Art and Society Honors (3 credits) This course examines the ways in which artists and the arts have influenced Western society from the Renaissance to the 20th century, focusing on painting, sculpture, architecture, music, dance and film.
+ARTS 2300H Art and Society Honors (3 credits) Art and Society Honors: This course examines the ways in which artists and the arts have influenced Western society from the Renaissance to the 20th century, focusing on painting, sculpture, architecture, music, dance and film.
 Students will also visit local museums and attend musical and theatrical events as a means of gaining a greater understanding of the arts.
 Honors students only.
 Prerequisite: COMP 1500

-ARTS 2540 Introduction to Film Criticism (3 credits) This course focuses on understanding film as an art form through examining its history.
+ARTS 2540 Introduction to Film Criticism (3 credits) Introduction to Film Criticism: Understanding film as an art form through examining its history.
 Topics include the technological and commercial origins of film, social developments affecting film, and critical approaches to film.
-Prerequisite: COMP 1500
+Prerequisite: COMP 1500.

-ARTS 3020 Women in the Arts (3 credits) This course is a study of the particular contributions of women in art, music, theatre, and dance.
-Prerequisite: One ARTS course; and COMP 2000, 2010, or 2020.
+ARTS 3020 Women in the Arts (3 credits) A study of the particular contributions of women in art, music, theatre, and dance.
+Prerequisite: One ARTS course; COMP 2000, 2010, or 2020.

-ARTS 3300 Myth and Art (3 credits) This course focuses on the relations between verbal and visual arts, particularly the myths and epics of Europe and the Mediterranean world, and the later literary and artistic traditions developing from them.
-Prerequisite: one ARTS course; and COMP 2000, 2010, or 2020.
+ARTS 3300 Myth and Art (3 credits) This course focuses of the relations between verbal and visual arts, particularly the myths and epics of Europe and the Mediterranean world, and the later literary and artistic traditions developing from them.
+Pre-requisite: One ARTS course; COMP2000, 2010, or 2020.

 ARTS 3400 Non-Western and Modern Art (3 credits) This course focuses on Asian Oceanic, African, and Native American arts and cultures, their discovery by the West, and their influences on the development of 20th-century art and society.
-Prerequisite: one ARTS course; and COMP 2000, 2010, or 2020.
+Pre-requisite: One ARTS course; COMP 2000, 2010, or 2020.

-ARTS 3999 Prior Learning (3 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in the arts.
+ARTS 3999 Prior Learning in the Arts (3 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in the arts.
 This course is repeatable up to 12 credits.

 ARTS 4900 Special Topics in the Arts (3 credits) This course is designed for students with an interest in a particular period or genre of art, music, or theatre, specific artist, composers, dramatists, or topics not covered in other art, music, or theatre courses.
 Specific focus to be announced.
 May be repeated once for credit, if content changes and with written consent of division director.
-Pre-requisite: one ARTS course; COMP 2000, 2010 or 2020.
+Prerequisite: one ARTS course; COMP 2000, 2010 or 2020.

 ARTS 4990 Independent Study (3 credits) The student selects, and carries out independently, library and/or empirical research.
 Faculty supervision is provided on an individual basis.
-Written consent of instructor and division director required.
-Prerequisite: one ARTS course; and COMP 2000, 2010, or 2020.
+Written consent of instructor and department director required.
+Prerequisites: One ARTS course; COMP 2000, 2010, or 2020.